Intermediate Macroeconomics

 Figure: The LM Curve in the IS-LM Model

 Notes.
 The LM curve represents equilibrium in the money market, showing combinations of interest rates and output levels where money demand equals money supply.
 The upward slope reflects that higher output increases money demand for transactions, requiring higher interest rates to maintain equilibrium.
-The figure shows how shifts in money demand affect the position of the equilibrium point on the LM curve, with an increase in money demand shifting it equilibrium point rightward.
+The figure shows how shifts in money demand affect the position of the equilibrium point along the LM curve, with an increase in money demand moving the equilibrium point rightward along the curve.
 The intersection of the LM curve with the IS curve determines equilibrium output and interest rates in the goods and money markets simultaneously.

 Student Evaluations